Windfisch/rs-stm32f4-usbhost/README.md

 # Rust STM32F4 / Synopsis usbhost

-I am building a crate to support the USB host feature of the Synopsis-OTG peripherals that can be found in STM32F4, GD32VF103 and lots of other microcontrollers.
+I am building a crate to support the **USB host** feature of the **Synopsis-OTG** peripherals that can be found in STM32F4, GD32VF103 and lots of other microcontrollers.
+Also, I am creating a **USB driver abstraction** that fixes some of the shortcomings of [usb-host](https://crates.io/crates/usb-host).

-[A usb-device implementation](https://crates.io/crates/synopsys-usb-otg) already exists, but only allows to use the chip as a usb device.
+[A usb-device implementation](https://crates.io/crates/synopsys-usb-otg) already exists, but only allows to use the chip as a usb device, not host.

-This may or may not support [usb-host](https://crates.io/crates/usb-host) some day, or I may send patches for usb-host if required.
-We will see.

 ## Current status